 Ajax prepares his autothanasia

-I want first though to try and state why I think this book a divided one, in which stated intentions are often belied, to its advantage by its beautiful humane content made up of the selective biographies (selective in that they concentrate on suicide as process and act) of the author’s family and self In an recent portentous blog, I recorded that I had just began reading (and had only just completed Chapter 1 by then) the book I summarise here
+I want first though to try and state why I think Hall’s book is a divided one, in which stated intentions are often belied, though I think to its advantage (though admittedly I always find ambiguity beautiful).
+The beautiful and essentially humane content that makes up of the selective biographies (selective in that they concentrate only on suicide as process and act) of the author’s family and self and things that pertain to suicide’s completion or otherwise.
+In an recent portentous blog, I recorded that I had just began reading (and had only just completed Chapter 1 by then) the book I summarise here:

 Having fun, leisure or rest is not a ‘waste of time’ unless spent in forms which even the ones who do so know JUST to filling up empty time, that remains in reflection ’empty’ time.
 However, even some of the latter moments can be seen as full if they educate in concepts of what fulfils and what empties life of value (or spirit if you like – it is not a word I am comfortable with).
 For life only becomes so in its reflected nuance and is why I suppose Socrates felt an ‘unexamined life’ to be an empty one and to be avoided, even, if it has to be so, with hemlock.